Andrew Leake: Gibraltar and Málaga

 In Grafton Leake was sent to serve in the Mediterranean Sea under Admiral Sir Cloudesley Shovell.
 Shovell's fleet left Britain on 1 July 1703, too late in the year to be effective, and it returned in early November.
 Just before this, on 30 September, Shovell detached Leake from his command with orders to protect British trade sailing from Portugal.
 For this, Leake was given command over two third rate ships of the line, as well as a fourth rate and two other warships.
-He first sailed to Lisbon before collecting further merchant traffic from Oporto, at which point his force returned home, arriving in the Downs on 17 November and thus just missing the great storm of 1703.
+He first sailed to Lisbon before collecting further merchant traffic from Porto, at which point his force returned home, arriving in the Downs on 17 November and thus just missing the great storm of 1703.

 In the following year Leake returned to the Mediterranean in a fleet commanded by Rooke.
 On 8 May the fleet encountered six French warships off Cartagena; Rooke ordered eight of his ships, including Grafton, to chase them.
 As this force went after the French ships two of the British began to lag behind and, seeing this, one of the leading British ships began to leave off the chase, believing the odds were now too unfavourable.
 Grafton was further behind in the chase, and Leake then fired a signal gun for the captains of the other ships to come aboard his ship, despite him not being the senior officer.
 This ended the chase of the French warships, as the British stopped to heed Leake.
 Leake was subsequently accused of disobeying his orders and was court martialled, but honourably acquitted.
 He was subsequently detached to Morocco where he assisted in concluding a peace treaty with that nation.